learnscripture/learnscripture.net/docs/code_notes.rst

 3. In some Bible versions, verse divisions are different, for example in Turkish TCL02, there is no Matthew 1:1 and 1:2 - they are combined into "Matta 1:1-2"

-4. When displaying references, we always use the reference of the text, regardless of any other language preference there might be.
+4. When displaying references, we always use the reference in the language of the text, regardless of any other language preference there might be.

 5. Sometimes we want to be able to use a 'language neutral' reference.
 Verse sets are not specific to the version or language used, so if someone is